-On the base of those advices, SHV Editor Board formulated the policy of fair play, rules for editors, reviewers, and authors, and malpractice statements.
+On the base of those advices, SHV Editor Board formulated the policy of publishing ethics and publication malpractice statement.

 Only the scientific quality of the submitted articles is taking into consideration, regardless of the author's race, religion, sexual orientation, political convictions, gender and nationality.

 Editors and members of the Editor Board will not disclose any information about a submitted manuscript to anyone other than the author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
 The names, e-mail addresses, postal addresses and other information about the authors will be used only for the stated purposes of this journal and will not be available for any other purposes and persons.

 Authors must disclose any substantive conflict of interest that might be construed to influence the results of their research.
 All sources of support for the author/research should be disclosed in the submitted manuscript.
 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Editors should recuse themselves (i.e. should ask a co-editor, associate editor or other members of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
 Editors should require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.